benjaminpick/contact-form-7-select-box-editor-button/readme.txt

 == Changelog ==

+= 0.4.2 =
+* Fix: Admin GUI window for Wordpress 3.8

 = 0.4.1 =
 * Fix: When a Link is edited, but the current recipient is not in the contact list anymore, the old recipient is now removed anyway.
-* When change URL Prefix, at show a warning that the links need to be updated (open the window and click insert).
+* NEW: When changing the URL Prefix Option, show a warning that the links need to be updated (open the window and click insert).

 = 0.4 =
 * NEW: The contact form to use can now be chosen via a select box at the settings page